microsoft/rushstack-websites/websites/heft.rushstack.io/docs/pages/plugins/typescript.md

 | **heft.json options:** | (none) |
 <!-- prettier-ignore-end -->

-This task invokes the compiler for the [TypeScript](https://www.typescriptlang.org/) programming language.
+This plugin invokes the compiler for the [TypeScript](https://www.typescriptlang.org/) programming language.

 ## When to use it